Stroke Recovery: Is Living 15 Years Possible?

 Real-Life Stories:

-To put things into perspective, let’s look at a few real-life examples of people who have lived 15 years or more after experiencing this medical event.
+To put things into perspective, let’s look at a few real-life examples of people who have lived more than a decade after going through this.

 Case 1: John’s Journey